brianglass/anastasis/files/28_january.md

 Having beheld as in a mirror the beauties of Paradise and having enjoyed in abundance its undefiled meadows, you made the knowledge of God flower in the world.
 As we share in it, Venerable Father, by the spiritual condition of our souls, we flower once again in spirit.

-You described the second coming of the Judge and with the streams of your tears you teach us to light the lamps of our souls, as you proclaim to all the BridegroomÂ’s coming, Â‘Let us all clothe ourselves in shining robes to meet the Bridegroom ChristÂ’.
+You described the second coming of the Judge and with the streams of your tears you teach us to light the lamps of our souls, as you proclaim to all the Bridegroom’s coming, ‘Let us all clothe ourselves in shining robes to meet the Bridegroom Christ’.

 By self control you tamed the body, O Father, and by prayers and vigils you slew the stirrings of the passions; and so the power of the Spirit overshadowed you, and revealed you to be a spiritual beacon for the whole world.